mxork/eu4-mp-performance-patch/README.md

 ## Installation

-To try it out, you need to place the two libraries (nakama-cpp and libpatcher) into your game folder, then start the game with Nakama MP enabled and:
+To try it out, you need to download the two libraries (nakama-cpp and libpatcher) from [releases](https://github.com/mxork/eu4-mp-performance-patch/releases) and copy them into your game folder.
+Then start the game:

 ```
 # gotcha: if you use the paradox launcher, it won't pass arguments to the game.